wekeo/eo-data-vis-good-practice-guide/README.rst

 .. image:: img/EODataViz_Banner.png

-Welcome to the Earth Observation Data Visualisation series.
-This repository will act as a place to collect examples of Earth observation data visualisation generated and/or shown throughout the webinars.
-It will continue to grow and evolve as the webinar series proceeds and will eventually also host the source material for our "best practice guide".
+Welcome to the Earth Observation Data Visualisation webinar series best practice guide.
+This repository holds all of the source documentation used to build the online guide, which can be found `here <https://eo-data-vis-best-practice-guide.readthedocs.io/en/latest/>`_.

-You can find the built version of this documentation `here <https://eo-data-vis-best-practice-guide.readthedocs.io/en/latest/>`_

 Contacts
 --------